star-ga/NikolaChess/README.md

 ## Limitations and future work

-* **Legal move generation:** Castling, en passant and promotions are not implemented.
-Moves that leave the king in check are not discarded.
+* **Move generation completeness:** Only promotions to queen are supported.
+Underpromotions to rook, bishop and knight could be added for full compliance.
+The en passant and castling rules are implemented but have not been thoroughly tested in tournament play.
 * **Search depth:** The built‑in minimax search depth is modest to keep runtime manageable.
 Implementing iterative deepening and transposition tables would greatly improve playing strength.